nedumay/FitnessKitTestProject/README.md

+# FitnessKit
-# FitnessKitTestProject - test project.
+FitnessKit - test project (1 activity with RecyclerView).
 The app was developed using the MVVM architecture using Kotlin, Retrofit2 and RxJava2.